• Skip to primary navigation

 How to Serve Air Fryer Brats

 But, they also make an excellent appetizer.
 Just cut the sausages into slices, poke each slice with a toothpick, and serve with a cup of mustard for dipping.
+Use it in bratwurst pasta or try them topped with creamy coleslaw with poppy seed dressing.

 Our favorite way to eat them, is to put them in a bun and top with stone-ground mustard and sauerkraut!